-To learn more about the many services our methadone clinic provides and to get started in our opiate addiction treatment program, contact MedMark Treatment Centers in Oxford, AL today.
+To learn more about the many services our methadone clinic in Alabama provides and to get started in our opiate addiction treatment program, contact MedMark Treatment Centers in Oxford, AL today.
 Our evidence-based treatment program is certified by the Commission on the Accreditation of Rehabilitation Facilities (CARF) and has already helped countless patients improve their quality of life.

 All MedMark clinics specialize in medication-assisted treatment (MAT) supplemented with psychological and social support.
 When you visit our methadone clinic in Oxford, AL for opiate addiction treatment, you’ll have access to a range of services, including:

 Medication serves as the foundation of MAT.
 Methadone and buprenorphine relieve the physical symptoms of withdrawal to help the patient remain committed to treatment.
 They each provide a different program structure.
-While methadone involves daily clinic visits, the patient can take buprenorphine home.
+While methadone treatment involves daily clinic visits, the patient can take buprenorphine home.
 You and your physician will decide together which medication fits your needs.

 Our MAT patients also receive one-on-one, patient-centered counseling.
 During therapy sessions, the patient gets the opportunity to explore the psychological effects of addiction.
 They develop personal treatment goals such as rejoining social circles, learning coping skills or identifying triggers for use.
 These goals contribute to a more fulfilling and productive life.